redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/0.1-deployment/README.md

               external_connection: XXXXXX # Connection name for the external connection
               internal_connection: XXXXXXX # Interface name for the internal lab network
 ```
+The `ansible_host` and other variables are related to the VM/Physical server where you installed RHEL that will host the AAP + Gitea + Image Builder + Net tools in the local lab architecture or just the Net tools in the external lab architecture.

+The `external_connection` variable expect the Connection name that you can get connecting to the local server and running `nmcli con list` ("NAME" column) while the  `internal_connection` expects the interface name (which is the name on the "DEVICE" column in the ouput of the `nmcli con list` command).
+Usually the connection name is the same than the interface name, but in some cases (ie. wireless connections) the connection name is different (in that case it will be the SSID).

   >**Note**
   >
-  >  The `external_connection` variable expect the Connection name that you can get connecting to the local server and running `nmcli con list` ("NAME" column) while the  `internal_connection` expects the interface name (which is the name on the "DEVICE" column in the ouput of the `nmcli con list` command).
-Usually the connection name is the same than the interface name, but in some cases (ie. wireless connections) the connection name is different (in that case it will be the SSID).
+  >  When using physical servers I suggest using an external access point / router as part of the lab infrastructure, so you will maintain the cabled interface to the servers instead of using Wireless (in case they have that option), which will keep the network name unaltered.
+If you finally end up using Physical servers with wireless and no external access point/router then when you move to the venue where you will be running the demo/workshop you probably the SSID will be different, so you will need to change the new network name to the `firewalld` zone `external` to allow traffic outgoing to the external network from internal.
+You can do it with this command: `nmcli connection modify <new SSID> connection.zone external` and then reload the connection with `nmcli connection up <new SSID>`.
+(I also recommend going to the venue the day before to prepare everything in advance, including this setup if needed).
+Another option is to use your mobile hotspot SSID but in events with many people, depending on the location, sometimes the mobile network speed is super slow and that will bring you some headaches.

-If you are using the external lab architecture (where `edge_management` has been changed by `edge_local_management` ):
+If you are using the external lab architecture use the contents below instead (where `edge_management` has been changed by `edge_local_management` ) but complete the `XXX` with the values for the server that is also local (the one containing just the net. tools) and where you pre-installed RHEL:

 ```yaml
 all: